 Other common exclusions to look out for:

-- Escape of water – if a burst pipe causes water damage inside the home, this would be covered separately and not considered flood damage
+- Escape of water – if a burst pipe causes damage inside the home, this isn't considered flood damage.
+Escape of water is covered separately

 - Damage to fences, gates and hedges